huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

   </div>
 </div>

-Load the ControlNet model conditioned on canny edge detection, and pass it to the [`StableDiffusionControlNetPipeline`].
+Next, load a ControlNet model conditioned on canny edge detection and pass it to the [`StableDiffusionControlNetPipeline`].
 Use the faster [`UniPCMultistepScheduler`] and enable model offloading to speed up inference and reduce memory usage.

 ```py
 from diffusers import StableDiffusionControlNetPipeline, ControlNetModel, UniPCMultistepScheduler